We’re presenting to you the first part of the Ultimate guide to ecommerce SEO.

 Higher competition is due to more people advertising using this keywords which means that in theory – it should be profitable.

-Amazon – the biggest online store on the planet is doing an amazing job when it comes to ranking for the right keywords.
+The biggest online store on the planet is doing an amazing job when it comes to ranking for the right keywords.

 That’s why if you’re selling products Amazon sells as well (you probably are) – you should do your best to steal all the best keyword ideas from them.